-Opt for whole milk or full-fat sour cream or yogurt to do the trick.
+- Opt for whole milk or full-fat sour cream or yogurt to do the trick.
 It works just like soap dissolving grease particles when cleaning dishes.
 Milk will dissolve and remove capsaicin from the reactive area.

 - Capsaicin also dissolves in alcohol.
 Swigs of alcohol can also have the added benefit of blacking out all memory of the burn.

-Choose olive oil, or peanut butter.
+- Choose olive oil, or peanut butter.
 Both products are high in fat and oil that can help in removing the spiciness easily.

-Rice and bread won't dissolve capsaicin like fats, oils, and alcohol, but they will act like a crude mop to soak up the molecules and stop the scorching feeling.
+- Rice and bread won't dissolve capsaicin like fats, oils, and alcohol, but they will act like a crude mop to soak up the molecules and stop the scorching feeling.

-A spoonful of sugar should help or honey can help.
+- A spoonful of sugar should help or honey can help.
 The sugar in honey and the granules can absorb the spicy oil and will provide instant relief.

-A lime or lemon may help too.
+- A lime or lemon may help too.
 A slice of lemon or citrus fruit will help neutralise the capsaicin by binding with them, kind of similar to what dairy can do.

-You can also try filling your mouth with warm water and swish it around your mouth and spit to remove the spiciness from the tongue.
+- You can also try filling your mouth with warm water and swish it around your mouth and spit to remove the spiciness from the tongue.

-Try creamy fruits and veggies like avocados and banana.
+- Try creamy fruits and veggies like avocados and banana.
 The silky texture will help remove the capsaicin from the mouth easily.

 Ensure that you do not drink cold water immediately as it may also put off the digestive fire and may hinder your digestion process, further resulting in various health problems.
 So, now you do not have to completely stop eating spicy foods, just pop in these foods and get instant relief.